 - Square: A four-sided shape with equal sides and four right angles.

-- Pentagon: A five-sided polygon.
+- Pentagon: A five-sided shape.

-- Hexagon: A six-sided polygon.
+- Hexagon: A six-sided shape.

-- Heptagon: A seven-sided polygon.
+- Heptagon: A seven-sided shape.

-- Octagon: An eight-sided polygon.
+- Octagon: An eight-sided shape.

 2- 3D Shapes (Three-Dimensional Shapes)